A SARS-like virus is spreading quickly. Here’s what you need to know.

 The first patient’s name also hasn’t been released, but we know he’s a resident of Snohomish County in Washington state.
 We also know he recently traveled to Wuhan, returning to Seattle on January 15, two days before airport screening started (though the man didn’t have symptoms yet).
 By January 19, he reached out to health care providers to report his symptoms and travel history.
 They suspected 2019-nCoV.

 As of January 24, CDC officials said they’ve screened over 2,000 people coming into the US for the disease on 200 flights, and found zero cases.
-The agency also said there are 63 patients currently under investigation for coronavirus in 22 states.
+The agency also said it’s investigating 63 possible cases of coronavirus in 22 states.
 So far, two have been confirmed positive and 11 negative.

 5) How does the new coronavirus spread?